 Building an Arsenal

 By August 1914, the major European powers had been preparing for war for years.
 Nations competed to see which could build the largest navy.
-New military technologies meant armies had to be reequipped.
+New military technologies also meant armies had to be reequipped.

 Conscription went into effect in many nations, requiring men to spend a compulsory amount of time in military service.